zalando-zmon/opentracing-utils/README.rst

 Broken traces
 ^^^^^^^^^^^^^

-If you plan to break nested traces, then it is recommended to pass the span to traced functions
+If you plan to break nested traces, then it is recommended to pass the span to traced functions.

 .. code-block:: python